Enterprise Risk

 Overview

 Enterprise risk refers to the measurement and management of risk as faced by a company.
-One of the primary sources of risk, is financial risk which is detailed in the financial risk corner.
+One of the primary sources of risk, financial risk, is detailed in financial risk.

 However, enterprises face non financial risks as well.
-The measurment of these risks is more difficult than financial risk (which is difficult in itself).
-This corner discusses non financial risk management techniques.
+The measurment of these risks can be more difficult than financial risk.

 Steps to Enterprise Risk

-There are many frameworks for managing enterprise risk (see resources above).
+There are many frameworks for managing enterprise risk.
 The following represents a simple and common set of steps.

 Addressing Risk